 The Cookery School at Swinton Park has been running since 2003 and is highly acclaimed (Top Ten Cookery Schools, Sunday Times, April 08).
-It was also a finalist in the British Cookery School Awards 2013.
+It was also a finalist in the British Cookery School Awards 2012, 2013 and 2014.

-Stephen Bulmer joined the school as Chef Director in January 2013, with a new schedule of half day, day and two day courses and over 25 cooking themes.
-New for 2014 are the Thursday Morning Club and Supper Evenings, with a focus on classic dishes and skills such as The Perfect Souffle, Bouillabaisse and Thai Curry.
+Stephen Bulmer joined the school as Chef Director in January 2013, with a new schedule of half day, day and two day courses and over 25 cooking themes, which focus on classic dishes and skills such as The Perfect Souffle, Bouillabaisse and Thai Curry.
 There is also an expanded range of Teenage courses, including a two day “bootcamp” with accommodation in the Bunk Barn at nearby Swinton Bivouac.
-Guest chefs include a number of specialists who join the school for courses such as Wild About Food (foraging for wild edible ingredients) and the Curry Masterclass.
+Guest chefs include a number of specialists who join the school for courses such as Wild About Food (foraging for wild edible ingredients) and the Indian Masterclass.

 The school is also available for private hire and for corporate, incentive and team building events.